buithaibinh/AWS-Source-Base-Package/Mobile/Android/README.md

 [logo5]: ../images/step6.png

-### After Completion these steps, we did the following this code:
+### After Completion these steps, we did the following this code if you have AppSync Api Key:
 ```bash
 amplify add codegen --apiId APPSYNC_API_KEY
 ```
+### If you have created schema and file.graphql for your logic business, you can use codegen like below
+- Add file.graphql an schema in file graphql with path (project : app/src/main/graphql)
+And then, rebuild app.
+You will get directory api auto generate

 ## Android Implementation